 The result of JD.com’S crisis management in China

 During the outbreak, JD.com made great contributions to ensure the stable operation of front-line assistance.
 Social responsibility and impressive logistics management allowed the brand to receive positive comments and obtain good reputation.
 For example, Dr. Zhong Nanshan – who discovered the SARS and is therefore widely recognized in China – wrote a thank-you note for JD’s “frontline medical assistance and urgent delivery of medical supplies to Wuhan.”

 On March 2nd, JD.com published its 2019 Q4 financial report.
 After seeing the initial impact of the virus, JD.com still estimated an increase of more than 10% of the net income year-on-year in 2020 Q1.
 As JD.com continued increasing technology development, its anti-risk capabilities of the supply chain and logistics system have improved significantly.

 Proper Coronavirus crisis management will improve brand awareness in China

 Throughout the crisis, brands operating in China have demonstrated that they have a significant role to play in these times of public health challenges.
 Many of the brands have put robust measures to ensure the safety of their employees to ensure the business continuity – sometimes with great financial consequences.
-Overall, these communication strategies during the Coronavirus in China show an understanding, caution, and optimism, which reflect trust in the future.
+Overall, brands’ communication strategy in China show an understanding, caution, and optimism, which reflect trust in the future.

 It’s precisely because there will be a future that brands, dare to innovate by engaging their core competencies in their China crisis strategies.
 Seizing crisis as an opportunity to show to the world that they not only have social duties, but also an increasing positive social impact.
 As China’s economic recovery from COVID-19 continues, it is now in the hands of other countries to figure out the best crisis management strategies.